saxena1701/visualize-backend/README.md

 * Register as a new user, you will be redirected to the login page.
 * Login using the credentials.
 * The movements can be visualized on the "Visualize Movements" tab.
-* The details of farms and recorded movements can be seen on the "Farms" and "Movements" tab.
+* The details of inventories and recorded movements can be seen on the "Inventories" and "Movements" tab.
-* The pages also allow the addition of data using "Add a new farm" and "Add a new movement".
+* The pages also allow adding data using "Add a new Inventory" and "Add a new movement".
-* Any new movement data will automatically show up on the map and the population of the farm will be updated automatically.
+* Any new movement data will automatically show up on the map and the Inventory data will be updated automatically.
 * You can click over the circular marks on the map, and details of the corresponding movement will pop up.